umbraco/UmbracoDocs/13/umbraco-engage/upgrading/migrate-from-umarketingsuite.md

 Please find below an overview of the changes to the default scripts in a uMarketingSuite installation:

-* All scripts & Asset Paths containing the `uMarketingSuite` keyword are renamed to:
+* All scripts & Asset Paths containing the `uMarketingSuite` keyword will need to be renamed to:
   * `Assets/Umbraco.Engage/Scripts/umbracoEngage.analytics.js`
   * `Assets/Umbraco.Engage/Scripts/umbracoEngage.ga4-bridge.js`
   * `Assets/Umbraco.Engage/Scripts/umbracoEngage.blockerdetection.js`
-* The Cockpit Partial View has been moved to:
+* The Cockpit Partial View has been moved, and needs to be changed to:
   * &#x20;`Partials/Umbraco.Engage/Cockpit`
 * If you are tracking custom events please make sure to update the calls to the send event method:
   *   `ums("send", "event", "<Category name>", "<Action>", "<Label>")`